bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2020-03-11-newsletter.md

     Discussion began by establishing some fundamental concepts of eclipse attacks:

-    - Q: give a quick explanation of what an eclipse attack is?
+    - Q: What is an eclipse attack?

-        _A: when a node is isolated from all honest peers_
+        _A: An eclipse attack is when a node has been isolated from all honest peers._

-    - Q: describe how an adversary would eclipse a node?
+    - Q: How would an adversary would eclipse a node?

-        _A: fill up their address list with addresses the attacker owns, then force them to restart or wait for them to restart_
+        _A: Fill up their address list with addresses the attacker owns, then force them to restart or wait for them to restart._

-    - Q: if a node is eclipsed, what sort of attacks can an adversary execute on the victim?
+    - Q: If a node is eclipsed, what sort of attacks can an adversary execute on the victim?

-        _A: withholding blocks, censoring transactions, and
+        _A: Withholding blocks, censoring transactions, and
-        de-anonymizing transaction sources_.
+        de-anonymizing transaction sources._

     Then changes in the PR were analyzed:

-    - Q: how does this PR mitigate an eclipse attack?
+    - Q: How does this PR mitigate an eclipse attack?

-        _A: by keeping a
-        list of some of the nodes you were connected to (anchor connections) and then reconnecting to them on restart_
+        _A: By keeping a list of some of the nodes you were connected to (anchor connections) and then reconnecting to them on restart._

-    - Q: what are the conditions for a peer to become an anchor?
+    - Q: What are the conditions for a peer to become an anchor?

-        _A: the peer must be a blocks-only peer_.
+        _A: The peer must be a blocks-relay-only peer_.

     Later in the meeting, there was discussion about the trade-offs and design decisions in the PR:

-    - Q: why are only blocks-relay-only peers used as anchors?
+    - Q: Why are only blocks-relay-only peers used as anchors?

-        _A: to make network topology inference harder and preserve network privacy_
+        _A: To make network topology inference harder and preserve network privacy._

-    - Q: what happens if you choose an anchor who is able to remote-crash your node?
+    - Q: What happens if you choose an anchor that is able to remote-crash your node?

-        _A: the malicious peer would be able to repeatedly crash your node on restart_.
+        _A: The malicious peer would be able to repeatedly crash your node on restart._

-    Several Review Club attendees left comments on the PR, where discussion on design decisions continues.
+    Several Review Club participants commented on the PR, where discussion on design decisions continues.

 ## Releases and release candidates